-Consolidated members are used only in explicit hierarchies, and will be discussed in more detail in Chapter 5.
+Consolidated members are used only in explicit hierarchies and will be discussed in more detail in Chapter 5.

 All entities within Master Data Services can be enriched by the creation of additional attributes.
 MDS supports a subset of the attributes supported in SQL Server.
-MDS supports four specific types of free-form attributes for leaf and consolidated entity members: text, datetime, number, and link.
+MDS supports four specific types of free-form attributes for leaf and consolidated entity members: text, DateTime, number, and link.
 Text and link are essentially string fields, with link providing one-click support for hypertext links.
-Number supports as many as seven decimals, and datetime allows you to specify the mask for how the data will be input.
+Number supports as many as seven decimals, and DateTime allows you to specify the mask for how the data will be input.

-In order to relate two entities and ensure that values are constrained to specific values, MDS gives users the ability to create domain-based attributes.
+To relate two entities and ensure that values are constrained to specific values, MDS gives users the ability to create domain-based attributes.
 These attributes limit available values to the list of active members within the related entity.

 The last type of attribute available to entities is the file attribute.
 Within a master data entity, it may be advisable to manage some files associated with each member.
 For instance, there may be instruction documents, specifications, blueprints, or photos that need to be associated with a Product entity within an organization.
-However, the file attribute has a number of limitations that make it less attractive to use for file management than SharePoint.
-First, to limit database sizes of MDS, file attributes will not be versioned.
+However, the file attribute has several limitations that make it less attractive to use for file management than SharePoint.
+First, to limit the database sizes of MDS, file attributes will not be versioned.
 Only the last loaded file will be available within the MDS system.
 The transaction log will display information related to new files that have been loaded, but these will not be reversible.

 Master Data Services can contain every attribute associated with an entity in a business.
 Because of this, some entities can become unwieldy when viewed as a single table in the web UI.

-In a large organization, it is not uncommon for a major entity to contain over 400 attributes.
+In a large organization, it is common for a major entity to contain over 400 attributes.
 Very few, if any, system users are interested in viewing all attributes simultaneously.
 Most users are interested in viewing only specific, related attributes at any one time.
 MDS provides the ability to group attributes into multiple tabs in the Master Data Manager web application.
 MDS calls these groupings attribute groups.
 Any attribute can be added to any attribute group.

 Typically attribute groups are created for each role consuming data within an entity.
 Different functional areas of the organization will be concerned with different groups of attributes for each entity stored in the application.
 Access to attribute groups can be managed by applying security for different users or groups at the attribute group level.
 This will be covered in more detail in Chapter 9.